 - AVOID Developments should avoid adverse effects to wildlife and habitats as far as reasonably possible.
 This includes full evaluation of alternative sites for development.
 Where difficult decisions have been made on site, an explanation must be given to how the development has considered biodiversity in the process of design from the earliest stages - MITIGATE Where avoiding impacts is not possible, for these impacts to be reduced as far as possible with on site habitat creation / landscaping.
-These will often be subject to planning conditions or legal obligations to be delivered in perpetuity / the lifetime of the development - COMPENSATE Monetary compensation through the 'Biodiversity Tariff' to LBS for any impacts not able to be mitigated on site.
-This would be delivered through 'Biodiversity Offsetting'. - ENHANCE Once all impacts have been mitigated and compensated for, enhancements will be sought, either on site or, around the borough, if necessary, to promote Biodiversity Net Gains
+These will often be subject to planning conditions or legal obligations to be delivered for at least 30 years. - COMPENSATE Monetary compensation through the 'Biodiversity Tariff' to LBS for any impacts not able to be mitigated on site, will be sought, if applicable.
+Otherwise, offsetting will be required. - ENHANCE Once all impacts have been mitigated and compensated for, enhancements will be required (if mandatory BNG is applicable).

-For Ecology, Landscape and Architectural Consultants: please refer to the Technical Guidance Note on 'Biodiversity Accounting' and Appendix 1 (below) for examples of mitigation and enhancement possible on developments.
+For Ecology, Landscape and Architectural Consultants: please refer to Appendix 1 (below) for examples of mitigation and enhancement possible on developments.